 If you are very short (under 5’2ish) AND you aren’t very curvy, consider looking at the youth packs.
 They are designed for tweens and young teens and they can often be much less expensive.
 (There is a tradeoff though as there aren’t as many youth packs to choose from, they aren’t designed to carry heavier loads and they often have less features.)

-I’m a curvy woman of average height.
+I recommend: I’m a curvy woman of average height.
 For backpacking, I wear the women’s version of the Boreas Lost Coast 60 (you can read my review here).
 Most of the day packs I own are also women’s specific.
-My favourites are an older women’s Gregory Maya 18 for summer and a women’s Deuter Freerider 24 SL for winter.
+For summer I usually use my Greogry Maya 22 (I have an older version).
+Check prices: REI.
+For winter I switch to a Deuter Freerider SL that has straps to carry my snowshoes.
+Check prices: REI.

 Women’s Hiking Gear: Sleeping bags